igorTT/doc-to-md/README.md

 The project uses GitHub Actions for continuous integration:

 - Runs tests automatically on push to main branch and pull requests
-- Tests run on multiple Node.js versions (18.x and 20.x)
+- Tests run on Node.js 20.x
 - Generates and uploads test coverage reports

 You can view the test workflow in `.github/workflows/tests.yml`.